Let's Get You Ready

 Upper level students help with concept review, test preparation, and advance planning.
 Confidentiality is respected.
 There is no charge for this service.

-Tutor request forms are available in the OLS offices.
+Tutor request forms are available the student portal.

 Targeting historically challenging courses rather than solely “at-risk” students, SI sessions develop essential learning skills in core courses such as Anatomy, Introduction to Chemistry, and Statistics.
 Participation is voluntary and open to all students enrolled in courses with SI leaders.
 SI leaders attend courses and offer multiple weekly sessions.